Green Tea: What Are Its Advantages And Disadvantages?

 ADVICE

-Always try to choose high quality brand of green tea because some of the lower quality brands contain excessive levels of fluorides which is not good for health.
+Always try to choose high-quality brands of green tea because some of the lower quality brands contain excessive levels of fluorides which is not good for health.

 How many cups do you drink?